 The citizenship interview is the stage of the process for becoming a U.S. citizen when the U.S. government determines your eligibility to become an American, based on all of the information and documentation you’ve provided up to this point.
-During the interview, a U.S. Citizenship and Immigration Services (USCIS) officer will ask questions about your naturalization application (Form N-400), as well as questions you’re required to study for the citizenship exam, which takes place on the same day as the interview.
+During the interview, a U.S. Citizenship and Immigration Services (USCIS) officer will ask questions about your naturalization application (Form N-400), as well as questions you’re required to study for the citizenship test, which takes place on the same day as the interview.

 If you’re nervous about this step, don’t be!
 As long as you fulfill the requirements for naturalization and prepare adequately for the interview, you’ll be in good shape.

 In this guide, you will learn what to expect before, during, and after the interview and how to properly prepare.
 Make sure to also check out our guide to the questions that are commonly asked during the citizenship interview.

 When is the interview?

 After completing the first and second steps of the naturalization process — applying and getting biometrics taken — USCIS will send you an appointment notice with the date and time of your interview.
 It’s important to show up at least 30 minutes early to allow yourself enough time to complete the check-in process.
 (Our guide to the naturalization timeline has more details about this step.)